inko-lang/inko/notes/instructions.md

 The bytecode will be serialized to files using either msgpack or cap'n proto, I haven't decided yet.
 Either way it won't be a home grown format.

+## set_object

+Allocates a new regular object and stores it in the given slot.

+Signature:

+    set_object TARGET_SLOT

+Example:

+    set_object 0

 ## set_integer